Shivrajpatdev/Protein-Calculator/README.md

 **Important:** This tool is for general educational estimation and is not medical or dietary advice.

-## 🤖 AI Assistance

-AI tools were used to assist with code generation, structure, debugging ideas and documentation.
-The project should be reviewed, tested and understood by the project owner before being presented as their work.

 ## 📁 Project Structure

 ```text